3s3s/atomicswaps/readme.md

 npm run server
 ```

-Instead of runneing the server, you can compile the code for browser:
+Instead of running the server, you can compile the code for browser:

 ```
 npm run compile